 Bendigo Farmers Market Williamson St, Bendigo

 Percy and Percy is a former grocer turned delightful neighbourhood cafe.
-The café is spacious, with a main dining room, a secluded private room and outdoor courtyard.
+The café has a small main dining room, a secluded private room and outdoor courtyard.

 The menu is comfort food done with an imaginative twist and there’s a small children’s menu.